 • Order an eSim HERE

 What more could you want in a hotel?
-When looking for lodges in the Serengeti, look no further than these stunning options.
+When looking for lodges for your Serengeti safari, look no further than these stunning options.

 Four Seasons Lodge

 The Four Seasons hotels are known internationally as the epitome of luxury, and the Four Seasons Serengeti Lodge is no exception.
-Like most lodges in the Serengeti, the Four Seasons property is isolated, surrounded by wide-open savannah.
+Like most in the Serengeti, the Four Seasons safari lodge is isolated, surrounded by wide-open savannah.

 The rooms are all decorated with traditional African elements infused with modern style.
 The biggest highlight of the property is a massive infinity pool that overlooks a waterhole frequented by elephants.